 What are some words you associate with cancer?
 Chances are “chemotherapy” is one of the first that comes to mind.
 But chemo is not always the first course of treatment.

 In fact, sometimes chemo takes a back seat to other treatments that may have milder side effects.
-Thanks to new treatments and advances in personalized care, oncologists are now better able to tailor cancer treatment to each individual patient and the type of cancer they have.
+Thanks to recent advances, oncologists are now better able to tailor cancer treatment to each individual patient.

 Treatment 1: Surgery

 Surgery is an option for most cancers other than blood cancers, with specialized cancer surgeons attempting to remove all or most of a solid tumor.
-It is an especially effective treatment for early stage cancers that haven’t spread to other parts of the body.
+It’s an especially effective treatment for early-stage cancers that haven’t spread to other parts of the body.

-“While it depends on the size of the tumor and other factors, many patients with stage 1 cancers don't need any other treatment except for surgery,” says Marta Batus, MD, a medical oncologist at RUSH.
+“While it depends on the size of the tumor and other factors, many patients with stage one cancers don't need any other treatment except for surgery,” says Marta Batus, MD, a medical oncologist at RUSH MD Anderson Cancer Center.

 Treatment 2: Immunotherapy

-Immunotherapy, a relatively newer type of cancer treatment, uses medications to rev up the patient’s own immune system to fight cancer.
-Immunotherapy treatments can work across different cancer types and may be effective in treating even the most advanced and hard-to-treat cancers.
+Immunotherapy, a newer type of cancer treatment, uses IV infusions of medication to rev up the patient’s own immune system.
+Immunotherapy treatments can work across different cancer types and may be effective in treating even advanced and hard-to-treat cancers.

 “Immunotherapy has definitely opened up more options for a lot of patients, and it is now the frontline treatment for certain patients,” Batus says.
 “Patients don’t lose their hair.
 They don't have nausea or vomiting.
 Most of the time, they experience minimal side effects, if any.”